max-torch/SCED-to-PDF/README.md

 1. Python must be installed.
 2. The Python installation must include `tkinter`.
 3. Install dependencies. `pip install -r requirements.txt`.
+4. If using the "sharpen text" feature, you need to [install Tesseract](https://github.com/tesseract-ocr/tesseract#installing-tesseract)

 ## Interface and Usage